Summary

 Key takeaways from Acumen’s lens:

-- Demonstrates consistent long-term capital stewardship.
+- Consolidation: Demonstrates consistent long-term capital stewardship.

-- Enhances investor confidence during industry recalibration.
+- Confidence: Enhances investor confidence during industry recalibration.

 Instead of overextending into uncertain inorganic ventures, Infosys consolidates its shareholder trust through disciplined capital return.
-This sets a replicable corporate governance precedent for Indian large-caps.

 Investor Strategy & Participation